education.vic.gov.au

 Background and context

-In 2021 the Department of Education (the department) announced a number of initiatives including the Inclusion Outreach Coaching (IOC) initiative, to support school and department workforces to build their capabilities in inclusive practices.
+In 2021 the Department of Education (the department) announced a number of initiatives including the Inclusion Outreach Coaching (IOC) initiative, to support school workforces to build their capabilities in inclusive practices.
 These initiatives were part of a state wide Disability Inclusion Reform to support schools to ensure that students of all need feel welcomed and thrive.

 A team of implementation specialists from Inclusive Education support the school and regional workforces to effectively deliver best practice approaches to inclusive education and wellbeing and to lead effective policy and program implementation which enables access to high quality education services.